What Is a Vanishing Deductible?

 Progressive — Deductible Savings Bank

-Progressive's Deductible Savings Bank is still active in 2026.
-It reduces your deductible by $50 every six months (equivalent to $100/year) for every policy period without accidents or violations — until your deductible reaches $0.
-After a claim, the deductible resets to the original amount and you begin rebuilding from the next clean period.
-The program costs approximately $6 per six-month term (around $12–$24/year depending on your policy).
+Progressive's Deductible Savings Bank reduces your deductible by $50 every six months (equivalent to $100/year) for every policy period without accidents or violations — until your deductible reaches $0.
+After a claim, the bank balance resets and you start rebuilding from the next clean period.
+Pricing is personalized, but typically adds only a small amount to your premium — often as little as $6–$24/year for many drivers.
 This feature is also available on RV, motorcycle, and boat policies.
+Learn more about how deductible options affect your premiums when deciding if Progressive's program is right for you.

 Liberty Mutual — Deductible Fund